Scala Tutorials Part #1 - Getting Started with Scala

 Let’s directly jump into some code.

-Now let’s try to understand the code.
-The first thing to notice, is that the whole code is inside an Object block.
+object block.
 Java programmers might find these confusing.
-Hold on to this question for now, the next section deals with this in a more detailed way.
+This is explained in part 4.
 Unlike Java, class names need not match with file names, not a big deal but, we do have that freedom here.

 Next thing is the strange syntax of